esphome/esphome-docs/components/display/nextion.rst

 As the communication with the MH-Z19 is done using UART, you need to have an :ref:`UART bus <uart>` in your configuration with ``rx_pin`` both the ``tx_pin`` set to the respective pins on the display.
-Additionally, you need to set the baud rate to 9600.
+Additionally, you need to set the baud rate to what ever baud rate you have set on the display.
+Defualt is 9600.

 .. code-block:: yaml